Configuring Replication Package

 Selecting Replication Options

 • Incremental Updates.
-If you select this checkbox, Skyvia does not perform a full replication (copying of all the data) each time the package is executed.
-Instead it performs a full replication only the first time the package is run.
-During subsequent replications, Skyvia detects data that were changed in your cloud app since the last package execution and then applies these changes to your database.
-It deletes records that were deleted in the cloud app since the last package execution, updates records that were updated and inserts the newly inserted records.
+If you select this checkbox, Skyvia does not perform a full replication (copying of all the data) each time replication is executed.
+Instead it performs a full replication only the first time the integration is run.
+During subsequent replications, Skyvia detects data that were changed in your cloud app since the last integration execution and then applies these changes to your database.
+It deletes records that were deleted in the cloud app since the last execution, updates records that were updated and inserts the newly inserted records.
 Such replication is known as incremental replication.

 Incremental updates are not supported for some objects in certain cloud apps.
-To learn more, go to Replication Overview.
+To learn more, go to Incremental Replication and Schema Updates.

 If the table with the same name already exists in a database, Skyvia will check the structure of that table.
 If it has the same structure, Skyvia will upsert data from replication object to the selected table.
 If the table has different structure, you will receive an error.
 However, if you select Drop Tables checkbox, that table will be deleted and new table with the same name and corresponding structure will be created.